Coding-Cuddles/slides/solid/02-srp.md

 * What are the common challenges that you face when creating unit tests for your code?
     * Type in the meeting chat

+\note{
-[//]: # (Dependency management: Unit tests require a clear understanding of the dependencies of the code being tested.
-It can be challenging to manage these dependencies and ensure that they are properly isolated for testing purposes.)
+  Dependency management: Unit tests require a clear understanding of the dependencies of the code being tested.
+It can be challenging to manage these dependencies and ensure that they are properly isolated for testing purposes.

-[//]: # (Choosing the right test cases: It can be difficult to determine the right test cases to use to ensure that the code is working as expected.
-This requires a deep understanding of the code and its expected behavior.)
+  Choosing the right test cases: It can be difficult to determine the right test cases to use to ensure that the code is working as expected.
+This requires a deep understanding of the code and its expected behavior.

-[//]: # (Keeping tests up to date: As code evolves over time, it can be challenging to keep unit tests up to date with the latest changes.
-Developers need to continually update their tests to ensure that they accurately reflect the behavior of the code.)
+  Keeping tests up to date: As code evolves over time, it can be challenging to keep unit tests up to date with the latest changes.
+Developers need to continually update their tests to ensure that they accurately reflect the behavior of the code.

-[//]: # (Time constraints: Creating comprehensive unit tests can be time-consuming, especially for complex code.
+  Time constraints: Creating comprehensive unit tests can be time-consuming, especially for complex code.
 Developers need to balance the need for thorough testing with the time constraints of the project.)

-[//]: # (Integration testing: Unit tests are only one part of a comprehensive testing strategy.
+  Integration testing: Unit tests are only one part of a comprehensive testing strategy.
 Developers also need to perform integration testing to ensure that all the components of the system are working together as expected.
-Coordinating these different types of tests can be challenging.)
+  Coordinating these different types of tests can be challenging.
+}

 # Separation of Concerns
 * How?